 After successful completion of this course, the students should be able to CO1: Evaluate double and triple integrals in Cartesian coordinates and apply them to calculate area and volume.
 CO2: Apply various integral theorems for solving engineering problems involving cubes and rectangular parallelepipeds.
 CO3: Construct analytic functions of complex variables and transform functions from z-plane to w-plane and vice-versa, using conformal mappings.
 CO4: Apply the techniques of complex integration to evaluate real and complex integrals over suitable. closed paths or contours.
-CO5 : Determine solution of linear differential equations using Laplace transform technique.
-CO6: Determine multiple integrals, vector differentials, vector integrals and Laplace transforms using.
-MATLAB.
+CO5: Determine solution of linear differential equations using Laplace transform technique.
+CO6: MATLAB.